shanti-uva/drupal_kmaps_modules/README.md

 3. typeahead: A Drupal module that makes Twitter's [typeahead.js](https://twitter.github.io/typeahead.js/) available as a library.

-When installing one of these modules, its corresponding library directory must be copied to sites/all/libraries.
+When installing one of these modules, its corresponding library directory (found in the libraries folder) must be copied to sites/all/libraries.